This article is dedicated to the humble joint effusion, particularly the plain radiographic appearances.

 Ankle joint effusion

-An ankle joint effusion is best seen as a teardrop-shaped soft tissue density displacing the anterior fat pad on a lateral film.
+An ankle joint effusion is best seen as a teardrop-shaped soft tissue density displacing the anterior fat pad on a lateral film and lies superior to the talar neck.
 Effusion within the posterior recess is usually less well defined.
+Plain films are sensitive for effusions >5mLs with US and MRI being more sensitive for smaller effusions 3.

 - 1. Maskell TW, Finlay DB.
 The prognostic significance of radiologically detected knee joint effusions in the absence of associated fracture.
 Br J Radiol.
 1990;63 (756): 940-1. doi:10.1259/0007-1285-63-756-940 - Pubmed citation